-Continue the above bullets with the skills you applied in the situation and infuse stories to keep people engaged.
+Continue the above bullets with the skills you applied in the situation and infuse stories…keeping readers engaged.

 You are not ordinary; your resume shouldn’t be either.
 Basic, bland, black and white text resumes written with Times New Roman font are old-school.

-Prove that you are keeping with the times; showcase your career in a resume that includes distinct presentations, layouts, and formats.
+Prove that you are keeping with the times and showcase your career in a resume that includes distinct presentations, layouts, and formats.

-Infuse your resume with appropriate keywords and employ color, charts, testimonials, or graphs to better demonstrate skill.
+Infuse your resume with appropriate keywords and employ color, charts, testimonials, or graphs to better demonstrate expertise.
 Again, a sampling of top tier resumes can be seen on Career Impressions website.

-Keep in mind that at the executive level you should have several versions of your resume ready to go: a human-eye-friendly resume for applying in person, via email, or for presentation interviews or networking opportunities and a stripped down version for ATS applications.
+Keep in mind that at the executive level you should have several versions of your resume ready to go: a human-eye-friendly resume for applying in person, via email, or at networking opportunities…. and a stripped down version for ATS applications.
 If you don’t know what ATS is you need to educate yourself: find out more on ATS here.

 Adrienne Tom is an award-winning executive resume writer at www.CareerImpressions.ca , where she partners with top professionals and executives from around the world – helping them level up, land faster, and increase their earning power.